Does Your Credit Score Affect Your Mortgage Rate and Application?

 Here are key ways credit history affects mortgage outcomes:

-- Credit Issues: Missed payments and other credit issues may lead to unfavorable loan terms or outright denial.
+Credit Issues: Missed payments and other credit issues may lead to unfavourable loan terms or outright denial.

 What Minimum Credit Score Do You Need for a Mortgage?